BEHAVIORAL HEALTH NAVIGATOR

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee is frequently required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.
 The employee must frequently lift and/or move objects up to 10 pounds and occasionally lift and/or move objects up to 10 pounds unassisted.
 The employee must be able to self-transfer and move throughout the facilities, between buildings, and around campus at multiple sites.
 Close visual acuity to prepare and analyze reports and data.
 Visual acuity and physical ability to operate a motor vehicle.

 This is a full-time position.
-Days and hours of work are Monday through Friday with time allotted for breaks/lunch.
-Evening and weekend work may be occasionally required as job duties demand.
-Travel is primarily local during the business day.
+Days and hours of work are Monday through Friday from 11:00 AM to 8:00 PM with time allotted for breaks/lunch.

 - Healthy knowledge of healthcare systems and local healthcare resources;